Choosing the right handyman

 Given the range of jobs a handyman can carry out, one of the most important things you can do when hiring one is to make sure that they have particular experience for the task you are hiring them for.
 As well as finding out what they can do, you should also be aware of what they cannot do, especially when it comes to work such as gas and electrical work.

 There are various ways of finding out if their skillset matches your job.
-As well as being able to read feedback from previous clients on sites like MyBuilder when you meet your potential tradesmen, you can also ask to see previous examples of their work.
+As well as being able to read feedback from previous clients on sites like MyBuilder when you meet your potential tradespeople, you can also ask to see previous examples of their work.
 They can either show you pictures of their past jobs, or, even better, they can put you in touch with previous clients who can provide a reference for them and tell you in detail if they were happy with the work and how it was carried out

 While many handymen will have some form of qualification or have spent time working with other building firms, many will have learnt on the job.
-Although qualifications can be a good way of assessing if a tradesman has a basic grounding in their field, it is often experience that is the surest sign of a tradesman’s competence.
+Although qualifications can be a good way of assessing if a tradesperson has a basic grounding in their field, it is often experience that is the surest sign of a tradesperson’s competence.
 Gary Benson of GB Joinery and Property Maintenance in Batley has hundreds of pieces of positive feedback on MyBuilder.
 He said:

 Being able to show off my feedback is invaluable to me.
 People can see that I do my work on time, to price, and am conscientious about how I go about it.
 Likewise, if you see negative feedback, you can see why something has gone wrong.
 It’s all about honesty and integrity.
 I’m happy to put people in touch with past clients if they do want a personal reference too.
 When it comes to qualifications, they’re all well and good - if you can go to college, do an apprenticeship or get a City and Guilds and so on, it shows you’ve dedicated yourself to learning the business.
 But I think real competence comes with experience, doing the jobs again and again over years and learning everything about it.